Outdated Browser Detected

 Following the release of the firm’s yearly results, Conviviality Retail CEO Diana Hunter said they would grow the group by 55 stores every year between now and 2018 – expanding from 624 to 789 stores.

 The announcement was a U-turn for Hunter who, prior to the results, told Retail Express that expansion wasn’t “being rushed”.
-“For me it’s a very different from growth when you’re in a corporation like Sainsbury’s or Tesco,”
+“For me it’s a very different from growth when you’re in a corporation like Sainsbury’s or Tesco,” she said.

 The CEO said that finding the right retailer with the right store location is vital to expansion, but she claimed it was this that was preventing the store openings.
 “The reason we don’t set out a specific number of store openings by specific dates is because we want to have great stores with great retailers,” she said.